- Sisters of the Undertow (February, 2020)

 Bernhard says she loves history and states “I wanted to tell the immigrant story of the South.
 I researched documents of the people who settled South Texas.
 I think it is very important to know what you are writing about.
 It makes the writing sincere and authentic.
 I live in coastal Mississippi, so I very much wanted to incorporate the beauty of the Gulf of Mexico into the story.
 I am also interested in the human condition as a writer.
 These are the things that affect us all, no matter where we live – family, relationships, personal goals and desires, work, death, marriage.”
 Interestingly, she says she does not relate herself to any of her characters.
 She adds, “Some of the characters are sketches of people I have met in my life.
 The great thing about being a writer is creating a character that may be a blending of three or four people you met or a completely new creation.
 As a writer, you have the freedom of making that character exactly who you want them to be for effect.”

-Bernhard’s second novel, How We Came to Be will be published in May 2018 and is a finalist in the 2017 Faulkner-Wisdom Competition.
+Bernhard’s second novel, How We Came to Be was published in May 2018 and was a finalist in the 2017 Faulkner-Wisdom Competition.
 It is set in Houston, Texas, and is the story of Karen Anders, a teacher and a mother.
-Bernhard is currently working on her third novel, Sisters of the Undertow, published by Texas Review Press, is the story of two sisters and the rivalry between them.
+Bernhard’s third novel, Sisters of the Undertow, published by Texas Review Press, is the story of two sisters and the rivalry between them.

 by Allen Mendenhall, November 29, 2017, Southern Literary Review (USED BY PERMISSION)